Li Zhaoxing: Foreign minister (2003–2007)

-The National People's Congress appointed Li as the new Minister of Foreign Affairs on 16 March 2003, succeeding Tang Jiaxuan.
+The National People's Congress appointed Li the new Minister of Foreign Affairs on 16 March 2003, succeeding Tang Jiaxuan.
 On the same day after being made the Minister of Foreign Affairs, the threat of military action against Iraq by the United States and United Kingdom loomed.
 As a result, Li made a last-ditch effort to avoid the war from happening by urging peaceful resolution by in phone calls to American, British and Russian officials, stating that the "common wish of the international community is for peace instead of war."
 On 18 March, Li reiterated that "that a war against Iraq can be avoided and the crisis can be solved within the U.N. framework by political means."
 When the war began on 20 March, the Chinese Foreign Ministry issued a statement on the "political settlement of the Iraq issue within the UN framework, urging the Iraqi Government to fully and earnestly implement relevant Security Council resolutions and calling for respect for Iraq's sovereignty and territorial integrity by the international community" and "war will inevitably lead to humanitarian disasters and undermine the security, stability and development of the region and the world at large."
 On 24 March, in a phone call with Russian Foreign Minister Igor Ivanov, Li appealed for cessation of military operations and expressed concern of the humanitarian catastrophe caused by the war.

 Li met with North Korean leader Kim Jong Il in Pyongyang, North Korea in March 2004, as part of international diplomacy in dealing with North Korea's nuclear weapons programme.
 In April 2005, following the outbreak of 2005 anti-Japanese demonstrations in China in response to the approval of a Japanese history textbook and the proposal that Japan be granted a permanent seat on the United Nations Security Council, Li met with Japanese Foreign Minister Nobutaka Machimura in Beijing.
 During the meeting, Li stated the "Chinese government has never done anything for which it has to apologise to the Japanese people" and "the main problem now is the Japanese government has done a series of things that have hurt the feelings of the Chinese people, on the Taiwan issue, some international issues including human rights and especially in its treatment of history."